-- If an implementation gets too complicated, sit down and reconsider the design... - often enough a small change in the way objects interact can do wonders - Be daring when it comes to rewriting larger parts of code !
+- If an implementation gets too complicated, sit down and reconsider the design... - often enough a small change in the way objects interact can do wonders

-- It sometimes takes more than just a few changes to get a design right - A good design will always be faster to implement than trying to fix a broken one
+- Be daring when it comes to rewriting larger parts of code! - It sometimes takes more than just a few changes to get a design right - It is often faster to implement a good design from scratch, than trying to fix a broken one